Get started with a few quick questions

 SaaS platforms.
 Subscription-based products built to serve multiple customers from a shared codebase.
 SaaS development demands scalable architecture, multi-tenancy, billing integration, and ongoing feature delivery.
 Many of today's custom software development projects are SaaS products.

 Mobile applications.
-Native iOS/Android apps or cross-platform builds using React Native (offered by 20% of custom software companies) or Flutter.
+Native iOS/Android apps or cross-platform builds using React Native or Flutter.
+With 56% of custom software providers listing iOS and 53% listing Android capabilities, mobile is a standard complement to custom builds.
 Mobile app development projects add platform-specific design constraints, app store compliance, and device testing complexity.

 Web applications.
 Browser-based tools ranging from simple dashboards to complex portals.
-JavaScript (63%) and React (31%) dominate this category among web development firms.
+React (59% of providers) has become the dominant frontend framework for custom web applications.

 API and integration layers.
 Middleware connecting existing systems that were never designed to talk to each other.
 Often the highest-ROI custom software work because it unlocks data trapped in legacy silos.